lonhb0124/Scanning-Radioactivity/README.md

 # Scanning-Radioactivity
 This project to simulate automation Scanning Radioactivity robot using RRT algorithm

-* Requirement : Ros2 Humble, Gazebo, Linux
+* Requirement : Ros2 Humble, Gazebo, Linux, CV2

 # Keyboard key implementation
 ● We used keys to operate different processes while our program is running: